AgriFI Kenya Challenge Fund (AKCF)

 - Stage one: concept note

 - Stage two: full proposal, subject to positive evaluation of the concept note

 Advance Consulting deals with funding programmes, such as AKCF, and fund managers on a daily basis, so we have a deep understanding of how all of this can work in the best interest of your company.
-Moreover, Advance Consulting has successfully developed a number of proposals for Kenyan companies to apply for grant funding.
+Moreover, in the first round, Advance Consulting has successfully developed a number of AKCF proposals.
+Please note that Advance Consulting is not affiliated with the programme sponsor (European Union) or the granting organizations (Self Help Africa and Imani Development).
 Contact Michel Geerligs (Michel@advanceconsulting.nl) for further information on the AKCF programme.